-- Enhancements to the SE NSUS pain management technology.
+- Enhancements to the SENSUS pain management technology.
 We have initiated and are investing resources in a program to develop a non-prescription, over-the-counter version of SENSUS which we believe represents an attractive market opportunity.
 Further we have research-level initiatives underway to address fall prevention and foot ulcer healing.
 These are in the conceptual stages. - Supporting clinical studies for NC-stat DPNCheck and SENSUS.
 We presently are involved in seven studies that use NC-stat DPNCheck in the evaluation of neuropathy in persons with diabetes under various study conditions.
 Also, we are planning several SENSUS clinical studies to support our marketing and business plans.
 These studies will expand the clinical foundation for use of NC-stat DPNCheck and SENSUS which, in turn, should support future adoption of these products.

-Research and development expenses were approximately \$2.3 million, \$3.4 million, \$3.5 million, and \$3.9 million for the six months ended June 30, 2014 and the years ended December 31, 2013, 2012, and 2011, respectively.
+Research and development expenses were approximately \$3.4 million, \$3.5 million, and \$3.9 million for the years ended December 31, 2013, 2012, and 2011, respectively, and \$0.8 million and \$1.1 million for the three months ended March 31, 2014 and 2013, respectively.